 Provides organic matter and natural nutrients for flowers and vegetables.

 Safer to use than hydrated types, this pelletized dolomitic limestone is easy to apply.

 Contains NO sewage sludge or bio-solids that are often found in commercial brands.

 This crushed mix ensures rapid and long-term release of calcium for stronger plants.

 Contains up to 39% calcium (Ca), plus many other important plant nutrients.

-Includes over 300 illustrations and charts to help you grow beautiful gardens.
+Includes over 300 illustrations and at-a-glance charts to ensure a bountiful harvest.

 Safer than aluminum sulfate!
 Use with ALL acid-loving plants for superior results.

 Also known as sulfate of potash-magnesia, Sul-Po-Mag contains 22% potash (K).